chromaui/chromatic-cli/docs/turbosnap-v2-rsbuild-bail-matrix-remeasure.md

 | 6 | same, entry files absent | framework `1.0.3` | synthetic | `noStoryFiles` | `unrecognizedStoryEntry` + Sentry |
 | 7 | Storybook built from the repository root | builder `3.4.0` | **real** (was synthetic) | `anchorMismatch` / `unresolvedSourceModules` | `unrecognizedStoryEntry` + Sentry |

+> **2026-08-05.** Rows 5 and 6 assert a layout the builder cannot emit, and rows 3, 4 and 7 all reach
+> the upload now.
+See [Resolution](#resolution-2026-08-05) at the end of this document; the body above
+> is the 2026-08-04 measurement, left as recorded.

 Rows 1 and 2 report the *framework* version because their `project.json` records no builder (`builderSource: "unrecorded"`) — the same gap the builder-name research ticket measured.
 Rows 3, 4 and 7 resolve the builder itself, `3.4.0`, and rows 3/4 hash to the manifest the 3.4.0 ticket